flyingsl0ths/Lazy-Text-Editor/README.md

 * This repo uses the *git branching model** for contributions
     * Instructions:
-    1. Create a branch
+    * Create a branch
-    2. Make some changes
+    * Make some changes
-    3. Open PR
+    * Open PR, highlighting changes to be merged.
-        3-1.
-Wait for changes to be approved.
+    * Wait for changes to be approved.
-    4. Merge
+    * Merge

 * This ensures the project's codebase is kept consistent & easy to understand
 1. Follow this coding style